This easy St. Patrick’s DIY is easy, festive and a perfect wine bottle DIY!

 Scroll down to the bottom of this blog post to hop over to see the other bloggers’ projects.

-We’re in full on St. Patrick’s Day mode around here (of course!!), so I’m starting with a festive St. Patrick’s Day DIY.
+We’re in full-on St. Patrick’s Day mode around here (of course!!), so I’m starting with a festive St. Patrick’s DIY.

-Supply list: St. Patrick’s Day DIY Wine bottles:
+Supply list for St. Patrick’s DIY Wine bottles:

-- Old wine bottles (it’s always a bummer when you’re forced to drink in the name of crafting.)
+- Old wine bottles (it’s always a bummer when you’re forced to drink in the name of crafting, but how else can you do fun wine bottle DIY projects?!)

 - Drop cloth